Area of Outstanding Natural Beauty: Legal status and organisation

 All English and Welsh AONBs have a dedicated AONB officer and other staff.
 As required by the CRoW Act, each AONB has a management plan that sets out the characteristics and special qualities of the landscape and how they will be conserved and enhanced.
 The AONBs are collectively represented by the National Association for Areas of Outstanding Natural Beauty (NAAONB), an independent registered charity acting on behalf of AONBs and their partners, which uses the slogan "Landscapes for Life".

 AONBs in Northern Ireland was designated originally under the Amenity Lands (NI) Act 1965; subsequently under the Nature Conservation and Amenity Lands (NI) Order 1985.

+On 22 November 2023, following a 2022 Landscapes Review policy paper by Julian Glover, the AONBs in England and Wales adopted the National Landscapes name, and are in the process of rebranding.
+The name "area of outstanding natural beauty" is still the designated legal term.
+The review did not extend to Northern Ireland, and its AONBs did not adopt the new name.

 Threats

 There are growing concerns among environmental and countryside groups that AONB status is increasingly under threat from development.
 The Campaign to Protect Rural England said in July 2006 that many AONBs were under greater threat than ever before.
 Three particular AONBs were cited: the Dorset AONB threatened by a road plan, the threat of a football stadium in the Sussex Downs AONB, and, larger than any other, a £1 billion plan by Imperial College London to build thousands of houses and offices on hundreds of acres of AONB land on the Kent Downs at Wye.
 In September 2007 government approval was finally given for the development of a new football ground for Brighton and Hove Albion within the boundaries of the Sussex Downs AONB, after a fierce fight by conservationists.
 The subsequent development, known as Falmer Stadium, was officially opened in July 2011.
 The Weymouth Relief Road in Dorset was constructed between 2008 and 2011, after environmental groups lost a High Court challenge to prevent its construction.

-Writing in 2006, Professor Adrian Phillips listed threats facing AONBs.
-He wrote that the apparent big threats were uncertainty over future support for land management, increasing development pressures, the impacts of globalization, and climate change.
-More subtle threats include creeping sub-urbanization and "horsiculture".
+Writing in 2006, Professor Adrian Phillips listed threats facing AONBs, which he says include uncertainty over future support for land management, increasing development pressures, the impacts of globalization, and climate change.
+More subtle threats include creeping suburbanization and horsiculture.